firebase/firebaseui-web/GETTING_STARTED.md

 ## Sign in

-Instead of calling `ui.start('#container', config)`, render the auth screen you want and handle success in component callbacks or Angular outputs.
+Render the auth screen you want and handle success in component callbacks or Angular outputs.

 ### React